kHarshit/kHarshit.github.io/_posts/2018-01-19-dealing-with-categorical-data.md

 ### Using scikit-learn

-`scikit-learn` also provides mehods to deal with categorical variables e.g. `sklearn.preprocessing.LabelEncoder()`. `LabelEncoder` is incremental encoding, such as 0,1,2,3,4,...
+`scikit-learn` also provides methods to deal with categorical variables e.g. `sklearn.preprocessing.LabelEncoder()`. `LabelEncoder` is incremental encoding, such as 0,1,2,3,4,...
 We can also use scikit-learn's `sklearn.preprocessing.OneHotEncoder()`.
+There is one more type of encoding, Frequency encoding, which maps categories to their frequencies.

+Label and Frequency encodings are often used for tree based methods while one hot encoding is used for non-tree-based models.

 **References:**

 1. [pandas.get_dummies](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.get_dummies.html)
 2. [sklearn.preprocessing.OneHotEncoder](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html)